 Taking a $10,000 interest free loan

 A lot of families have credit card debt.
-This is one of the worst debts because the interest rate is so high and missing payments can screw up your credit history.
-I always pay off my credit card in full every month.
-That’s the only sensible way to use your credit card is to pay off the balance in full every month.
+This is one of the worst debts because the interest rate is high and missing payments can screw up your credit history.
+The only sensible way to use your credit card is to pay off the balance in full every month.

-However, there was that one time… When I first started working, I kept hearing my coworkers talking about interest free purchases.
+However, there was that one time… When I first started working, I kept hearing my coworkers talking about interest-free purchases.
 One guy purchased all new furniture for his apartment with store credit and bragged about the 0% interest.
 Another guy told me about his new car purchase with 0% introduction interest rate for 12 months.
 I thought – wow, that’s great!
-Free money for months, what’s not to like?
+Free money, what’s not to like?

 So when I got a letter from my credit card company about a $10,000 cash advance for 6 months with 0% interest, I was sold.
 I took the $10,000 and invested it in the stock market.
 Stocks were doing great in the late 90s and there was no way I could lose.
-Anyway, I didn’t make much money, but the $10,000 balance weighed heavily on me.
+Anyway, I didn’t make much money, but the $10,000 debt weighed heavily on me.
 I found that I hated having a big balance on my statement even with 0%.
-I paid it off after the 0% intro rate was over and I was happy to clear the account balance.
+I paid it off and I could sleep a lot better.
+It wasn’t worth the headache.